-- 1 Current employment and any previous employment in which a financial interest continues to be held - 2 Appointment (voluntary or otherwise), e.g. trusteeships, directorships, local authority membership, tribunals, etc. - 3 Membership of any professional bodies, special interest groups or mutual support organisations. - 4 Investments in unlisted companies, partnership, and other forms of business.
+- 1 Current employment and any previous employment in which a financial interest continues to be held - 2 Appointment (voluntary or otherwise), e.g. trusteeships, directorships, local authority membership, tribunals, etc. - 3 Membership of any professional bodies, special interest groups or mutual support organisations. - Investments in unlisted companies, partnership, and other forms of business.
 Major shareholdings (greater than 5%) in public companies.
-Only interests where there is a potential conflict with the work of the Academy need be disclosed. - 5 Gifts or hospitality offered from external bodies in connection with the Academy. - 6 Any contractual relationship with the Academy, and - 7 Any other interests or conflicts not already covered.
+Only interests where there is a potential conflict with the work of the Academy need be disclosed. - 5 Any contractual relationship with the Academy, and - 6 Any other interests or conflicts not already covered.